 Oral exam: aids: the written assignment can be used

 Several internal examiners

-Oral examination 25 minutes (without aids or preparation time) based on the written assignment and in learning outcome.
+Oral examination 25 minutes (individual, without aids or preparation time) based on the written assignment and in learning outcome.

-If the requirement for participating in the exam is not fullfilled an assignment must be handed in no later than two weeks before the re-exam.
+If the requirement for participating in the exam is not fulfilled an assignment must be handed in no later than three weeks before the re-exam.

 Criteria for exam assesment

 In order to obtain the grade 12 the student should convincingly and accurately demonstrate the knowledge, skills and competences described under Learning Outcome